nisalperi/Aisle-Web-Library/README.md

 ```

 ## `DataStore` object
 `DataStore` is a key,value datastorage which supports caching using the `LocalStorage`.
-It handles data overflows as well.
+It handles data overflows using the **last updated** value.

 ### Creating Datastore
 ```javascript